Maxwell's demon: Criticism and development

-In 1960, Rolf Landauer raised an exception to this argument.
+In 1961, Rolf Landauer raised an exception to this argument.
 He realized that some measuring processes need not increase thermodynamic entropy as long as they were thermodynamically reversible.
-He suggested these "reversible" measurements could be used to sort the molecules, violating the Second Law.
+This seemed to reopen the possibility that such "reversible" measurements could be used to sort the molecules without increasing entropy.
 However, due to the connection between entropy in thermodynamics and information theory, this also meant that the recorded measurement must not be erased.
 In other words, to determine whether to let a molecule through, the demon must acquire information about the state of the molecule and either discard it or store it.
 Discarding it leads to immediate increase in entropy, but the demon cannot store it indefinitely.
-In 1982, Charles Bennett showed that, however well prepared, eventually the demon will run out of information storage space and must begin to erase the information it has previously gathered.
-Erasing information is a thermodynamically irreversible process that increases the entropy of a system.
+In 1982, Charles Bennett showed that, however well prepared, eventually the demon runs out of information storage space and must begin to erase the information it has previously gathered.
+Erasing information is a logically irreversible operation; by Landauer's principle, resetting the demon's physical memory requires at least $k_\text{B} T \ln 2$ of heat per bit to be passed to the environment, increasing its entropy.
+The erasure itself can in principle be performed quasistatically, so it is this entropy transfer to the environment, rather than the logical operation as such, that is unavoidable.
 Although Bennett had reached the same conclusion as Szilard's 1929 paper, that a Maxwellian demon could not violate the second law because entropy would be created, he had reached it for different reasons.
-Regarding Landauer's principle, the minimum energy dissipated by deleting information was experimentally measured by Eric Lutz et al. in 2012.
-Furthermore, Lutz et al. confirmed that in order to approach the Landauer's limit, the system must asymptotically approach zero processing speed.
+Regarding Landauer's principle, the minimum heat dissipated by erasing information was experimentally measured by Antoine Bérut et al. in 2012, using a colloidal particle in a double-well potential; they confirmed that the Landauer limit is approached only as the erasure is carried out ever more slowly.
+Later experiments tested the principle with a colloidal particle in a feedback trap, with nanomagnetic memory bits and with a single trapped ion.